codeship/shipyard/styleguide/utilities/grid.md

 ---

 ### Responsive Columns `.col-{ x1..x4 }-{ n }`
-<p class="text-light margin-bottom-md" markdown="1">Useful when you want to build a grid that works for any size of screen.</p>
+Useful when you want to build a grid that works for any size of screen.
+{: .section-description }

 <div class="{{ page.container_classes }}">
   {% for i in (1..7) %}